-3.8.1 Medical Leave without Pay
+3.8.1 Personal Medical Leave

-Medical Leave Without Pay may be granted to probationary or permanent employees by the department head.
+Medical leave without pay may be granted to probationary or permanent employees by the Department Head.
 Requests must be submitted with a statement from a California licensed physician stating the nature of the disability and the estimated duration of the disability.
-A medical leave may be granted for a maximum of one year; (extensions may be possible, usually pending disability retirement).
+A medical leave may be granted for a maximum of one year (extensions may be possible under the ADA or pending disability retirement).
 A leave of over 30 days must be approved by the Director of Human Resources.